MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - *Data-driven applications:* If your application require extensive data handling, an event-driven architecture can provide real-time responsiveness and efficient data processing.

+> [!NOTE]
-Smaller applications or POCs typically will not benefit from adopting one of these design patterns and should be built with a simplistic design.
+> Smaller applications or POCs typically will not benefit from adopting one of these design patterns and should be built with a simplistic design.
 Likewise, if you have resource (budget, time, or headcount) constraints, staying with a simplistic design that can be refactored later is a better approach than adopting a complex design pattern.

 ## Considerations for choosing frameworks and libraries